Boost Your UX with These Successful Interaction Design Principles

 As in the case of Google’s Project Soli, we may say sayonara to the mouse, trackpads, and joysticks, and switch to more natural gestural interactions using our hand and fingers to control devices.
 In certain instances—in conversational UIs for example—input methods may change from keyboard to voice.
 Nevertheless, the principle of immediate and continuous feedback in some form (voice, haptic and visual) will still be needed.

 Fundamental interaction design principles will always play a central role in the design of future systems and it’s important for UX/UI designers to keep them in mind.
 They’re not hard and fast rules, but will make for better and more engaging products and services.
-Just as successful movies use ancient storytelling techniques that follow a tried and true, time-honored structure, there are interaction design principles that exist for a good reason.
+Just as successful movies use ancient storytelling techniques that follow a tried and true, time-honored structure, there are principles of interactive design that exist for a good reason.
 Following them will benefit any product designer by improving usability and driving wider adoption of their products.